Rewiring the Brain with The Power of Neuroplasticity: Unlocking the Brain’s Potential

 • Berries, particularly blueberries, which contain antioxidants that protect brain cells from damage

-• Nuts and seeds, which provide vitamin E, another potent antioxidant
+• Nuts and seeds, provide vitamin E, another potent antioxidant

 • Leafy green vegetables, such as spinach and kale, which are high in folate and other B vitamins